Why The Yin-Yang Symbol Suddenly Became A Trending Beacon Of 2020

 “

-Yin and Yang cannot be separated from each other as there’s root of yang in yin, and root of yin in yang.
+Yin and Yang cannot be separated from each other as there’s root of Yang in Yin, and root of Yin in Yang.

 Daisy Wang